 Wu Tsai Neurosciences Institute will provide funding to support collaborative translational research projects that involve co-principal investigators from diverse areas.
 Each proposal must have at least two co-principal investigators from two different fields both of whom must be members of the Wu Tsai Neurosciences Institute (become a faculty affiliate).

 The research must relate directly to applications in neuroscience or brain health, broadly defined.
 The objectives of the project should include an outcome that will benefit patients or other users of the technology.
-Evaluation of proposals by the Oversight Committee will be on the basis of innovation and scientific merit, potential impact, technical feasibility and the potential for translation, including commercialization.
+Evaluation of proposals by the Oversight Committee will be on the basis of innovation and scientific merit, potential impact, technical feasibility, quality of the diversity statement and the potential for translation.

 For translational grant programs, successful projects typically have established proof of concept for their innovation.
 We strongly encourage applicants to discuss their proposal with Program Director, Gordon Saul (email@example.com) prior to submission.
 For scheduling with Gordon, please contact Lauren Brown (firstname.lastname@example.org) The project proposal should follow the guidelines outlined below.

-The Oversight Committee will review applications in November.
-Applicants progressing to the finalist round will be invited to present to the Oversight Committee in December, 2022.
-The committee will review finalist presentations and make recommendations on funding priority, with funding to begin on February 16, 2023.
+The Oversight Committee will review applications in October.
+Applicants progressing to the finalist round will be invited to present to the Oversight Committee in late November to early December.
+The committee will review finalist presentations and make recommendations on funding priority, with funding to begin on January 16, 2024.
 Note that release of funds is dependent on IRB or APLAC approval as appropriate.
-This approval process should be initiated, and preferably finalized, during the selection period in order to avoid delays should your proposal be selected for an award.
+The IRB or APLAC approval process should be initiated, and preferably finalized, during the selection period in order to avoid delays should your proposal be selected for an award.
 Award end date will not be extended due to delayed approvals.

-Grants will be for a one-year period and may be submitted for renewal the following year.
+Award timeframe is for a one-year period (January 16, 2024 - January 15, 2025) and teams may submit an application for renewal the following year.

-No-Cost Extensions are allowed.
-An NCE application is required and will be strictly reviewed for compliance with the award deliverables and project.
+No-Cost Extension requests are reviewed through an application.
+Applications will be strictly reviewed for compliance with the award deliverables and project progress.
 Applications are due one month prior to award end date by downloading the linked form template.

-- At least two fields should be represented.
+- Two fields should be represented.
 At least one faculty must be a clinician.
 Clinician is broadly defined to include faculty who work with human users, they don’t have to be humans with disease.
 The other faculty members may be from engineering, sciences or any other discipline.

-- All co-principal investigators must be Stanford faculty with UTL, MCL, CE, or NTL appointments.
+- Co-principal investigators must be Stanford faculty with UTL, MCL, CE, or NTL appointments and as such would be responsible for the award terms.

 - Other team members (grad students, postdocs, research staff, etc.) may be included.